-Yesterday (May 21), tall ship operator Star Clippers confirmed the news that it was building a 4th ship, some 15 years after the last newbuild of the line.
+Yesterday (May 21), tall ship operator Star Clippers (small cruise line) will confirmed the news that it was building a 4th ship, some 15 years after the last newbuild of the line.

 The still unnamed vessel will be able to accommodate 300 passengers and will be launched in the second half of 2017.
 Construction works have already started at Brodosplit shipyard in Split, Croatia.